Everybunny Has to Eat. Here's a List of Restaurants Serving Easter Brunch in Sioux Falls.

 10:00 AM - 2:00 PM

 A three-course plated Easter brunch.
-First course features salads served buffet style, assorted muffins, pastries, cheeses and crackers.
-Second course is your choice of several entrees including salmon Benedict, roasted turkey, pork medallions, prime rib and more.
+First course features salads served buffet style, pastries, cheeses and crackers.
+Second course is your choice of several entrees including roasted turkey, prime rib, steak hash, stuffed chicken breast, quiche Lorraine, and more.
 Third course features a variety of desserts served buffet style.

 Chevy's Fresh Mex